Average Payment Period (APP) | Formula, Explanation and Analysis

 • Days: Total number of days in the period.
 (In the case of a year, it is considered 365 days)

-Let’s assume a company A made a total credit purchase worth $1,000,000 in the year 2019.
+For instance, consider a scenario where your company made a total credit purchase worth $1,000,000 in the year 2022.
 For that year, the initial balance of the accounts payable was $350,000, and the ending balance was $390,000.
-Using only this information, we have to calculate the average payment period ratio of the company A.
+Using this information, your calculation would be:

-Average payment period helps the key stakeholders and decision makers identify how quickly the company can pay off their credit purchases and liabilities.
-If the number is good, the company can also take advantage of discounts offered by suppliers for a specific time period.
-Let’s look at some other reasons to calculate average payment period:
+Knowing your average payment period ratio gives you the power to manage it.
+It helps key stakeholders and decision-makers identify how quickly the company can pay off its credit purchases and liabilities.
+If the number is favorable, the company can take advantage of discounts offered by suppliers for a specific time period.

-Calculating the average payment period helps acquire a lot of information about the company, such as the company’s cash flow position, creditworthiness, and much more.
-This information is valuable for the company’s stakeholders, investors, and analysts, to make bold decisions for the company.
+Also, calculating the average payment period provides valuable information about the company, including its cash flow position, creditworthiness, and more.
+This information is valuable for the company’s stakeholders, investors, and analysts, enabling them to make informed decisions.

 1. Average payment period neglects the non-financial aspects of the company